What Is a Good ASVAB Score? It Depends on What You Want to Do

 A 70 is very good.
 You are Category II, qualifying for virtually all standard enlisted jobs and most technical specialties.
 At 70, your composite scores, not your AFQT, become the limiting factor for the most competitive roles.

-Use the ASVAB Score Calculator to check your composites against these thresholds.
+Use the ASVAB Score Calculator to check your composites against these thresholds, and see the full ASVAB score ranges breakdown for the standard jobs that open up below the elite tier.

 Should You Retake the ASVAB?
 A Decision Framework